fastify/fastify/docs/Style-Guide.md

 **Example**

 Less like this: Colons are very important to register a parametric path.
-It lets the framework know a there is a new parameter created.
-You can place the colon before the parameter name for the parametric path can be created.
+It lets the framework know there is a new parameter created.
+You can place the colon before the parameter name so the parametric path can be created.

 More Like this: To register a parametric path, put a colon before the parameter name.
 Using colon lets the framework know it is a parametric path and not a wild card.